i2p/i2p.www/i2p2www/spec/i2cp.rst

 should be published to the I2NP Network Database.

 Sent from Client to Router.
-Since release 0.9.38.
+Since release 0.9.39.
+Per-client authentication for EncryptedLeaseSet supported as of 0.9.41.
+MetaLeaseSet is not yet supported via I2CP.
 See proposal 123 for more information.

 Contents
 ````````